JiriCagis/MyWiki/programovani/introductionIntoLinux/introductionIntoLinux.md

 **Filesystem**: method for storing and organizing files, some examples of filesystems are ext3, ext4 and FAT.

-**X Window system**: standard toolkit for build graphical subsystem on nearly all Linux systems (GNOME, KDE, Xfc)
+**X Window system**: standard toolkit for build graphical subsystem on nearly all Linux systems.

+**Desktop environment**: graphical user interface on top of the operating system (GNOME, KDE, Xfce)

 **Command line**: interface for typing commands on top of the operating system